matthewtownson/Python_KD4014/index.md

 Please note that this lesson uses Python 3 rather than Python 2.

 > ## Accompanying resources
-> The presentation which accompanies this lesson can be found [here](https://lucydot.github.io/slides/Python_2111).
+> The presentation which accompanies course KD4014 at Northumbria University can be found [here](https://lucydot.github.io/slides/Python_2111).
->
+> The presentation which accompanies the CDT-ReNU training programme can be found [here](https://lucydot.github.io/slides/Python_211122).
 {: .prereq}

 > ## Prerequisites